 Working together can create a positive atmosphere of collaboration and creation.

 Without the mobilization of social support, meaning that without fostering a strong and supportive sense of community within coworking spaces, feelings of self-efficacy may not increase.
 That’s why in coworking spaces, the community managers are often considered the heart of the facility.
+This is closely linked to how coworking spaces started and where it is going.
 They help to strengthen the community, and thus they strengthen the sense of support that individuals or businesses have within their work spaces.